 ~ New Denver, BC (Selkirk Mountains)

-It’s a leisurely 2-km hike to the peak.
+It’s a leisurely 2-km hike to the peak (from the parking area).
 The trail descends a bit into a bowl, then there is moderate uphill trek to the fire lookout at the peak.
 It takes most people 45-minutes to trek to the top.

 If you don't want to drive it, take the shuttle (operates daily, July to September).

 The 26-km uphill drive (from the Trans-Canada Highway) takes you through forest of cedar and hemlock, spruce and fire to the renowned subalpine wildflower meadow of Mt.
 Revelstoke National Park.
 Once at the Balsam Lake parking area, take the shuttle to the summit or trek it.

 It’s a short hike to the paraglider launch site (and another 200-m above to the peak of Mount 7) but both spots offer amazing views of the Columbia River valley.
 Driving to the top is very steep (and unrelenting), a 4x4 vehicle is recommended.
 Head sough from Golden on Highway 95 and turn off at Reflection Lake 200-m past the railway overpass.
 Go straight through the Y-junction (do not go right) and follow the road up the hill.
 Turn right onto the Bowle-Evans FSR, set you odometer to ‘0’ here and drive up the road for 13.8-km to the parking area.

 ~ Invermere/Radium Hot Springs, BC (Rocky Mountains)

 There is a network of seven trails on this mountain.
 Some are single-use and others are shared between hikers and mountain bikers.
 For the best views of the Columbia Valley, many hikers recommend that you veer to the left whenever you come to a fork in the trail, keeping to the west ridge.